 THE PAUL SCHRADER CONVERSATION

 She was a teenage prostitute, and so was I. My parents had no idea.
-I spent many, many years processing that time in my life, and today I see it as the building blocks for why Paul and his body of work is so deeply meaningful to me.
+I spent many, many years processing that time in my life, and today I see it as the building blocks for why Paul and his body of work are so deeply meaningful to me.
 His work isn’t disturbing; it’s profane.

 From his work with Scorsese to his own life directing numerous films, Paul is a rare bird indeed: independent, voracious and at the end of all days a deeply kind, compassionate and loving person.
 I think there is a perception of Paul due to his work that misses out on the totality of him.
 It was a true joy speaking with him.
 I hope you enjoy the conversation.